On the Normalization of Confusion Matrices: Methods and Geometric Interpretations: EXPERIMENTAL SETUP

 Normalizations methods differ mainly on non-diagonal matrices.
-For example, row, column, and bistochastic normalizations yield the same result on diagonal matrices.
+For example, row, column, and bi normalizations yield the same result on diagonal matrices.
 To encourage non-diagonal confusion matrices, we make MNIST and Fashion-MNIST harder by applying random rotations of 0°, 90°, 180°, or 270° during preprocessing, applied to both the training and test images.
-We refer to them as Rotated MNIST and Rotated Fashion-MNIST.

-The bistochastic normalization is useful under heterogeneous setting.
-To simulate the data heterogeneity, we sample from the original datasets using a Dirichlet distribution with concentration parameter $\alpha$, following the approach in \cite{allouah2023fixing, hsu2019measuring, erbani2025weighted}.
-We consider five heterogeneity levels—very low, low, medium, high, and extreme—corresponding to $\alpha \in \{10, 3, 1, 0.3, 0.1\}$.
-The label distributions may differ between training and test sets.
+Bi-normalization is particularly useful under heterogeneous settings.
+To simulate data heterogeneity, we sample from the original datasets with a Dirichlet distribution of concentration $\alpha$, following~\citep{allouah2023fixing, hsu2019measuring, erbani2025weighted}.
+We consider five levels—very low, low, medium, high, and extreme—corresponding to $\alpha \in \{10, 3, 1, 0.3, 0.1\}$.

-To avoid class extinction, we enforce a minimum class representation of $15\%$ of the original class size.
-For example, in Rotated CIFAR-10, each class has $5000$ training samples, so at least $750$ samples per class are preserved.
-The remaining data is then distributed using Dirichlet sampling.
+To avoid class extinction, we enforce a minimum representation of $20\%$ of the original class size.
+For example, in a dataset with $1000$ samples per class, at least $200$ samples are retained for each class, while the remaining samples are allocated according to a Dirichlet distribution.